"Paige's memory will live on" with memorial path at Miller Academy Primary School

-A north primary school has unveiled a poignant memorial to a “chirpy” former pupil who died from sepsis aged just six.
+A Thurso primary school has unveiled a poignant memorial to a “chirpy” former pupil who died from sepsis aged just six.

 Miller Academy revealed Paige’s Path, a colourful memorial to “chirpy, happy” Paige McPhee.